alfischer33/My-Music/README.md

 them was, and then created a variety of features that I thought would be useful in quantifying which artists were really capturing my attention and affection.
 ![Artist Stats](mymusic_artist_stats.png)
 To give a details about a few of the things I did here:

-The plays per week gave me issue when being used as a metric for how frequently I listened to an artist's songs, because the songs most recently added had much higher values, with the small number of weeks in the denominator far outweighing the smaller number of plays in the numerator, since I listen to songs I've just added more frequently than old ones.
+The plays per week gave me issue when being used as a metric for how frequently I listened to an artist's songs, because the songs most recently added had much higher values, with the small number of weeks since the song was added in the denominator far outweighing the smaller number of plays in the numerator, since I listen to songs I've just added more frequently than old ones.
 This was making this statistic severely unbalanced towards artists with recently added songs, so I transformed the data to a more level distribution by adding 40 "empty" weeks to the calculation, then multiplying by a ratio of (6/5), which brought songs added 200 weeks ago (a somewhat central point in my library) to the same value they had before the transformation, while decreasing